neevek/Paginize/README.md

 ####<a name="header2"></a> 2.
 The lifecycle methods

-Page (including Page, InnerPage) subclasses `ViewWrapper`, lifecycle methods are delcared in this class:
+Page (including Page, InnerPage) subclasses `ViewWrapper`, lifecycle methods are declared in this class:

 * onShow()
     - The page is ready to be shown, but not yet attached to the view hierarchy